Hand reaching towards the light

 Image by Pexels from Pixabay

 This is the big question, isn’t it?
-We know how we ended up with five terminal digits per limb, but that doesn’t really explain the why of it all.
-So, let’s get to the bottom of it as best we can.
+We know how we ended up with five fingers, but that doesn’t really explain the “why,” which is simply evolutionary advantage.

 Join the Obscurix Newsletter!